 As part of Maths Week Scotland, Fran Watson and Alison Kiddle are delighted to offer two free online interactive origami webinars aimed at 8-13 year olds.

 The first event, 3D Shapes and their Properties, will take place on Thursday 1st October during the school day and is designed for whole classes to join in with their teachers.
+The second event, Understanding Symmetry, will take place on Saturday 3rd October and is designed for families to participate together.

 These free events are open to children and young people anywhere in Scotland, thanks to support from the Maths Week Scotland small grants fund.
 Both webinars will be hosted on YouTube, and there will be opportunities to submit comments and questions to the presenters via an online form, as well as sharing photos of your origami creations!
+For more details about each webinar, and to sign up, please visit the booking pages.

 At the weekend, I went to a lovely party, and on finding out I was a mathematician, one of the other attendees shared a weight puzzle that I think I have come across before but never tried to solve.
 I have been thinking about it on and off since then, and I promised to the other party-goers that I’d share my solution once I got there, so here we go!